LSRP: Levenson Self-Report Psychopathy Scale (26-item)

 Introduction

-The Levenson Self-Report Psychopathy Scale (LSRP) is a 26-item measure designed to assess psychopathic traits in non-institutionalized populations.
-Developed by Levenson, Kiehl, and Fitzpatrick (1995), the LSRP provides a self-report method for measuring psychopathic characteristics in community and college samples where traditional psychopathy assessments designed for forensic settings may not be appropriate.
+The Levenson Self-Report Psychopathy Scale (LSRP) is a 26-item self-report measure of psychopathic traits in non-institutionalized populations.
+Developed by Levenson, Kiehl, and Fitzpatrick (1995), it provides a questionnaire-based method for studying psychopathic characteristics in community and college samples, where clinician-rated forensic instruments are impractical or inappropriate.
+The 26 retained items (of 30 piloted) were developed in a sample of 487 undergraduates aged 17-49 at the University of California, Davis (Levenson et al., 1995).

-Psychopathy in Non-Criminal Populations
+Understanding Psychopathy in Non-Criminal Populations

-While psychopathy is often studied in criminal and forensic contexts, psychopathic traits exist on a continuum and can be observed at subclinical levels in the general population.
-Individuals with elevated psychopathic traits who have not engaged in serious criminal behavior may still exhibit interpersonal, affective, and behavioral characteristics associated with the construct (Paulhus & Williams, 2002).
+While psychopathy is most often studied in criminal and forensic contexts, psychopathic traits exist on a continuum and can be observed at subclinical levels in the general population.
+Individuals with elevated psychopathic traits who have not engaged in serious criminal behavior may still exhibit the interpersonal, affective, and behavioral characteristics associated with the construct (Paulhus & Williams, 2002).
+The LSRP was constructed precisely to assess this continuum outside institutional settings (Levenson et al., 1995).

 Key Features